renatocaliari/contornos/docs/en/questions.md

 * Meet → find out what the meeting wants to resolve or decide and what specific responsibilities are there.
 * Manage people → responsibilities cannot provide this kind of authority and power.
 What do you want with manage?
 Advise, mentor, train?
 See more about [special contornos in Apps](/en/apps#special-contornos).

 ## Do people need to have prior maturity to work in such a system?
+This question usually comes from at least two premises:

+1. People need to be 'mature' to experience what this system suggests.
+2. People need someone in a paternalistic role to make decisions for them.

+And here my critical comments on these premises:

+1. Maturity:
+It is necessary to practice and gain exposure to a new scenario to gain experience. intentional action is required.
+Maturity is not something passive and magical.
+She is the accumulation of experience.
+If people do not have the opportunity to expose themselves to a new way of being, they will not gain experience and this could be precisely what prevents the expected 'maturity'.

+And often people already have the necessary maturity, but the organizational system does not allow or encourage them to perform in a 'mature' way.

+2. Decisions:
+People already make several critical decisions in their lives.
+Who to relate to, how to eat, which house or car to buy (and if they want to buy), enter or leave a company, what lifestyle to maintain, etc.

+It is only fair to include them again in decisions that affect their work and lives within organizations. even the most difficult ones.

+**Addendum:**
+There will still be people who want a parent figure and bosses, telling them what to do and how to do it.
+And it will be up to the organization to know if it is the profile of people it wants.

+## Do people need to have prior maturity to work in such a system?
 This question generally comes from at least two premises of the questioner:
 1. related to maturity: people need to be 'ready' or 'mature' for something, before practicing it.